mecid/mecid.github.io/_posts/2024-03-12-global-actors-in-swift.md

 }
 ```

 Here, we create *Сache* and *Database* types using the *@StorageActor* attribute.
-It allows us to run them on a single serial queue managed by the *StorageActor* we created before.
+It allows us to run them on a shared serial queue managed by the *StorageActor* we created before.

 Why do we use global actors rather than defining *Cache* and *Database* types as actors?
 We can define *Cache* and *Database* as actors.
 Still, in this case, every instance of the *Cache* or *Database* types will run on an independent serial queue and protect its access alone.
 By marking our types with the *@StorageActor*, we belong them to a single serial queue managed by the shared instance of the *StorageActor*.